cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 Please enter number to change:
 ```

-We tie the reference numbers in the first and third columns but lose in the second.
+We tie the reference numbers in the first and third columns but lose in the second one.
 So our only chance to win is to change the value `40` to `50`, which is also what our budget allows for!
 So we provide these numbers to our program and observe what happens:

 ```output
 λ › ./comparison_game